 About the Eastern North Carolina Suzuki Association

-The Eastern North Carolina Suzuki Association is the umbrella group in North Carolina for our Suzuki community among families, teachers and supporters of the arts located East of Raleigh, NC.
+The Eastern North Carolina Suzuki Association is a non-profit organization in Eastern North Carolina for our Suzuki community among families, teachers and supporters of the arts.
 It exists for students and parents in Eastern NC who teach and learn music through the Suzuki methodology.
 It provides an important environment for the cooperative and nurturing interaction of those students with their parents and teachers.

 - Click here for our latest newsletter.